googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

 ++++++++++++++++

 User credentials are typically obtained via `OAuth 2.0`_.
-This library does not provide any support for *obtaining* user credentials, however, you can use user credentials with this library.
-You can use libraries such as `oauthlib`_ or `oauth2client`_ to obtain the access token.
+This library does not provide any direct support for *obtaining* user credentials, however, you can use user credentials with this library.
+You can use libraries such as `oauthlib`_ to obtain the access token.
 After you have an access token, you can create a :class:`google.oauth2.credentials.Credentials` instance::

     import google.oauth2.credentials